Sam Woolf (singer-songwriter): Post-Idol

 After his appearance on Idol, Woolf deferred for one year an offer of admissions to Berklee College of Music until fall 2015.
 Woolf performed nationally in the American Idol season 13 tour, then held a 'Welcome Home' concert in Bradenton, Florida at IMG Academy Stadium on September 27, 2014.
 He opened a similar homecoming concert for his fellow American Idol season 13 finalist, Alex Preston, at the Capitol Center For the Arts in Concord, New Hampshire on November 8, 2014, and on February 28, 2015, he performed in Lakewood Ranch, Florida's Winterfest, along with The Doobie Brothers, War, Jefferson Starship, Matt Walden and performers from the Del Couch Music Education Foundation.

 Woolf wrote and recorded a five-song EP, Pretend, which he self-released on December 18, 2014.
-The album was funded in part by crowdfunding, and was produced by Danny Blume who co-wrote some of the songs with Woolf.
+The album was partially crowdfunded and was produced by Danny Blume, who co-wrote some of the songs with Woolf.

 On September 1, 2016, Woolf released the standalone single "Stop Thinking About It", and on January 1, 2017, he released the standalone single "Fast 'n' Dirty".
 Music videos were released for both singles.
 Woolf co-wrote "Fast 'n' Dirty" with Orion Meshorer and Stephen Puthon.
 Explaining the song, he said, "Never in a million years did I think I'd have a song called 'Fast and Dirty'...I'd just like to say that this song/video is supposed to be a joke, in a way...don't take it seriously."
 On April 19, 2017, he released the standalone single "Call Me Crazy", which features Christina Galligan.
 Woolf co-wrote "Call Me Crazy" with Meshorer and Parker James.
 On August 25, 2018, he released the standalone single "You", on August 12, 2020, he released the standalone single "Ease My Mind", and on October 1, 2021, he released the standalone single "Good Ol Times".
 On June 17, 2022, he released a cover of "Danny's Song" by Kenny Loggins.
-On January 1, 2023, he released the standalone single "Worst Thing", which he described as "the most honest song" he had "ever written", and on February 24 of that year, he released the standalone single, "Light Me Up".
+On January 1, 2023, he released the standalone single "Worst Thing", which he described as "the most honest song" he had "ever written"; on February 24, 2023, he released the standalone single, "Light Me Up"; and on July 28, 2023, he released the standalone single, "Bet on You", which he wrote with the Como Brothers.